Mark Canha Preview, Player Props: Brewers vs. Marlins

 Mark Canha At The Plate

-- In 61.3% of his 119 games this season, Canha has picked up at least one hit.
-He's also had 21 multi-hit games.
+- In 8.3% of his games this year, he has gone deep, and 2.3% of his trips to the dish.

-- He has homered in nine games this season (7.6%), homering in 2.1% of his plate appearances.

-- Canha has driven home a run in 36 games this year (30.3%), including more than one RBI in 8.4% of his games and producing three or more of his team's runs on two occasions..
+- In 30.8% of his games this season, Canha has had at least one RBI.
+He's picked up more than one in 8.3% and driven in three or more of his team's runs in two contests.

-- He has scored in 39 games this year, with multiple runs three times.
+- He has scored in 40 games this season (33.3%), including multiple runs in four games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.